confident-software-delivery/resources/README.md

 Please note that since Martin Fowler hasn't updated the article lately, it doesn't reflect the current state of the art anymore.
 As frequently highlighted in ”Accelerate.
 The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations”, note that top (software delivery) performers are the ones who manage to improve more, and faster.

 ## GitLab CI/CD

+This hands-on workshop leverages the so-called *GitLab CI/CD*, which is their built-in Continuous Integration, Continuous Deployment, and Continuous Delivery support to build, test, and deploy your applications.

 ### Core concepts: jobs & stages